Speed Puzzling .com

 Wyoming

 We LOVE hosting speed puzzling races on Zoom.
-We had even more fun hosting 7 in-person state and regional championships in the USA in 2023, and 12 in 2024.
+We have even more fun hosting in person:

 Please scroll down and complete the Google form to help us bring a contest to you!